manjotmb20/Rdatasets/doc/Stat2Data/rst/TwinsLungs.rst

 could measure the rate of “tracheobronchial clearance."
 The percentage of radioactivity remaining in the lungs after an hour told how quickly subjects' lungs cleared the inhaled particles.

+This dataset was renamed as RadioactiveTwins for the second edition.

 Source
 ~~~~~~